 1→ Write X followed by a local command which will then be applied to all available staves.
 Example: Xiz will write a Firmata sign above all staves.
 To write the Firmata sign above a double bar line on all staves, write: Xiz_Bd

 Text is always preceded by a so-called text tag, < >.
 A text tag can also contain text formatting signs that will have an effect on the text that follows directly after the tag.
-There can be more than one such sign in a tag; in that case separate the signs with commas.
+There can be more than one such sign in a tag; in that case, separate the signs with commas.
 In a text, there should not be any line breaks, underline signs, > or <, so these signs must always be replaced by the corresponding tag (see the table below).
-Spaces/blanks should always be replaced by >
+Spaces/blanks should always be replaced with + signs.

 If a text should no longer be affected by any previous formatting signs, simply insert a new (possibly empty) tag with all necessary signs needed to format the rest of the text.
 Tags are not valid in subsequent commands.
 If a text starts with an empty tag, the text should not be formatted in any way.

 Describing vertical positions of signs etc is usually not necessary in this file format, but is often possible when using tags.
 For example, the tag <4m> indicates the same vertical position as that of a note head being written as 4m in this file format.
 For octave positions lower than 0, a minus sign can be used.
-A position for the note Sa, one octave below octave 0, could thus be written <-1s>Some>text.
+A position for the note Sa, one octave below octave 0, is specified like this: <-1s>Some+text.
 Please note that clefs and all'ottava will alter how vertical positions relate to the stave.

 • Regular text: